Welcome to Pine Mountain Estates News Update. Here you will be able to get the latest information if you’re not on Facebook. Happy Reading!

 From these inspection results- we need to net the duckweed out of the pond, bag it, and remove it from the property.
 It will grow back, so it’s as much fun as the beavers (of which we might have one or two again.)

 No evidence of “raw sewage” is coming from the pond effluent.
 The violations and fines PM received don’t indicate raw sewage, either.
-They indicate problems that need resolved. …Too much ‘clean water’ inundating the system creating problems.
+They indicate problems that need to be resolved. …Too much ‘clean water’ inundating the system creating problems.

 The Board approved the installation of an influent meter on the treatment plant.
 The current meter is not accurate and thus not approved by the state.